myntra/ecommerce-demo/README.md

-# Bootcamp Demo React Native App
+# A basic e-commerce app with React Native

 A very small ecommerce application focussing on fundamentals of React Native.
 The app consists of a landing page with search textInput, a product list page & a product display page (PDP).